 *Footnote: There is a problem with Google maps for our area: To search for 27 Wood End, you have to substitute 27 Keighley Road, HX7 8HJ.
-(But the accurate address is 27 Wood End).
+(But the accurate address [according to the Post Office] is 27 Wood End).
 See the Directions for finding us.***

 We operate according to a range of ethical codes – see our respective divisional pages for details.

 We provide coaching and counselling services for adults aged 18 years and above.
 We do not offer any services to children, nor to anyone below the age of eighteen years.
 But we do not publish anything that could be harmful to the interests and needs of children.